-You can apply for assistance for things like necessary medical help, glasses and support to buy textbooks in connection with an education.
+You can apply for assistance for necessities such as medical help, eyeglasses and support to buy textbooks in connection with an education.

 You can also apply for financial support for travel to obtain ID documents by using this form (the form is only available in Norwegian): Application form for support to obtain ID documents.